-Standard Compliance Notes

-Small-lot Sufficient Compliance NI/A No lots in small-lot

-Compliance N/A

-Subdistricts Information to be Subdistricts.

-(include at least Provided to Determined

-one element) Determine at Building

-Compliance Permit

-- Review

-$\times$

-I

-Wall and Provided Not Provided N/A No lots adjacent to SW

-riovided Not Flovided IN/A - No lots adjacent to SW
+Standard Compliance Notes Small-lot Sub- districts (include at least one element) Sufficient Information Provided to Determine Compliance Compliance to be Determined at Building Permit Review N/A Standard can be met.
+Wall and Provided Not Provided N/A No lots adjacent to SW landscaping for lots adjacent to Stafford and Boeckman Road Stafford and SW Boeckman Roads.

-landscaping for Stafford and SW

-lots adjacent to $\bigtriangledown$ Boeckman Roads.

-Stafford and

-Boeckman Road

 No driveway Met Not Met N/A Standard is met.

-access to 1
+access to

 collectors for

 small and

 medium lots